SickKids Research Institute

-SickKids Research Institute (RI) is Canada’s largest, hospital-based child health research institute, we conduct and translate groundbreaking research to improve child health outcomes, policy, and clinical care, train the next generation of researchers, and support global scientific communities with knowledge and state-of-the-art facilities.
+The SickKids Research Institute (RI) is Canada’s largest, hospital-based child health research institute conducting and translating groundbreaking research, training the next generation of researchers, and supporting global scientific communities with knowledge and state-of-the-art facilities.

 We’re taking more discoveries from the lab bench to the bedside, making a bigger impact on children’s lives around the world, sooner.

 Latest research news

 The Brain Canada funding will support two scientists as they examine preterm brain injury and memory formation in memory-linked brain conditions.